Profile

 On December 25, 2006, Nguyen Tien Trung formally submitted his application to the Vietnam Democratic Party (Đảng Dân chủ thế kỷ 21), headed by Professor Hoang Minh Chinh, former President of the Institute of Marxist-Leninist Philosophy of Vietnam.
 Trung was appointed deputy secretary for the party, heading up Youth Affairs.

-In 2007, Trung returned to Vietnam.
-A few months later, he was called to present for military service in March 2008.
+One month later, he was called to present for military service in March 2008.
 During the service, he declined to take the Army's honor oath, as it would require him to pledge allegiance to the Communist Party of Vietnam.
 Trung was dismissed from the military on July 6, 2009 but then arrested the very next day.

 On January 20, 2010, Trung was put on trial alongside democracy activists Tran Huynh Duy Thuc, Le Cong Dinh, and Le Thang Long.
 He was sentenced to seven years in prison and three years of probation under Article 79 of the 1999 Criminal Code, for subversion.